Mark44928/neoneofetch/README.md

 [![MIT licensed](https://img.shields.io/badge/license-MIT-blue.svg)](./LICENSE.md)
 [![Latest release](https://img.shields.io/github/release/dylanaraps/neoneofetch.svg)](https://github.com/dylanaraps/neoneofetch/releases)

 Neoneofetch is a CLI system information tool written in BASH.
-Neoneofetch displays information about your system next to an image, your OS logo, or any ascii file of your choice.
-The main purpose of Neoneofetch is to be used in screenshots to show other users what OS/Distro you're running, what Theme/Icons you're using and etc.
+Neoneofetch displays information about your system next to an image, your OS logo, or any ASCII file of your choice.
+The main purpose of Neoneofetch is to be used in screenshots to show other users what OS/Distro you're running, what Theme/Icons you're using etc.

-Neoneofetch is highly customizable through the use of commandline flags or the user config file.
+Neoneofetch is highly customizable through the use of command line flags or the user config file.
 There are over 50 config options to mess around with and there's the `print_info()` function and friends which let you add your own custom info.

 Neoneofetch can be used on any OS that has BASH, it's just a matter of adding support.
 If your OS/Distro isn't in the list below, feel free to open an issue on the repo and I'll gladly add support.
 Neoneofetch currently supports `Linux`, `MacOS`, `iOS`, `BSD`, `Solaris`, `Android`, `Haiku`, `GNU Hurd`, `MINIX`, `AIX`, and `Windows (Cygwin/MSYS2/MinGW/Windows 10 Linux subsystem)`.